-Our study also sheds light on the importance of the urban heat island (UHI) effect, which allows the establishment of populations far outside their normal temperature range (Borden and Flory 2021).
-The UHI occurs because the temperature in urban areas is higher than the temperature in surrounding rural areas, caused by heat-absorbing surfaces such as buildings, roads, and other infrastructure (Gallo et al. 1995).
-This produces higher temperatures, particularly during the summer months (Yang et al. 2016) and promotes the establishment of invasive species that could not otherwise survive at higher latitudes (Frank and Just 2020).
-As a result, invasive species in cities are now experiencing temperatures not predicted to occur for another 50-100 years in outlying non-urban areas (Frank and Just 2020).
-In this case, the long distance and isolation of the established satellite Nashville population from the general distribution of known wolfsnail observations (Figure 1) may be attributed to the higher temperatures of the UHI in their urban environment.
-This is reflected in our ecological niche modeling of E. rosea (Figure 4) which indicates that the majority of the Cumberland Plateau in Tennessee is not suitable habitat for this snail species.
-However, there is a small area surrounding Nashville that appears to have a better combination of environmental factors required for survival, primarily temperature (Figure 3).
-This may be attributed the UHI effect (Gallo et al. 1995) of the densely populated greater metropolitan areas of Nashville.
+405 Our findings may also be relevant to the urban heat island (UHI) effect, which allows the establishment of 406 populations outside their normal temperature range (Borden and Flory 2021).
+The UHI occurs because the temperature 407 in urban areas is higher than the temperature in surrounding rural areas, caused by heat-absorbing surfaces such as 408 buildings, roads, and other infrastructure (Gallo et al. 1995).
+This produces higher temperatures, particularly during 409 the summer months (Yang et al. 2016) and promotes the establishment of invasive species that could not otherwise 410 survive at higher latitudes (Frank and Just 2020).
+As a result, invasive species in cities are now experiencing 411 temperatures not predicted to occur for another 50-100 years in outlying non-urban areas (Frank and Just 2020).
+In 412 this case, the long distance and isolation of the established satellite Nashville population from the general distribution 413 of known wolfsnail observations (Figure 1) may be attributed to the higher temperatures of the UHI in the suburban 414 environment located near a heavily commercialized part of Nashville.
+This is reflected in our ecological niche 415 modeling of E. rosea (Figure 4) which indicates that areas within the Cumberland Plateau in Tennessee are not suitable 416 habitats for this snail species.
+However, pockets of isolated populations may persist within anthropogenic 417 microhabitats cause by human land management behaviors (Gallo et al. 1995).

 The importance of satellite populations in invasive species range expansions has been noted elsewhere, such as in the well documented cane toad invasion of Australia.
-In this case, they are expanding not only as a continuous front but also by human translocation of a few individuals far from this front, to create satellite populations (Greenlees et al. 2018).
+In this case, they are expanding not only as a continuous front but also by human translocation of a few individuals far from this front, to create satellite populations 9 Greenlees et al. 2018).
 The practical application of this observation is that finding and eradicating such satellite populations are essential to mitigating the invasion process (Greenlees et al. 2018).

-In summary, our results indicate the persistence of a satellite population of a very understudied group, invasive land snails.
-We also provide insights into the specific processes driving this ecologically impactful invasion.
-One, it is often characterized by jump dispersal events typically related to horticultural and landscaping activities.
-Two, establishment (persistence) and expansion of these satellite populations are aided by landscape management practices including irrigation as well as the urban heat island effect (UHI).
-Three, there is a synergistic interaction between climate change (global warming) and the UHI effect whereby the latter accelerates isothermal range expansion by allowing "sleeper" populations to persist far outside their normal isothermal limits in the cooler nonurban countryside (Frank and Just 2020).
+425 In summary, our results indicate the persistence of a satellite population of E. Rosea outside of its range.
+We also 426 provide insights into the specific processes driving this ecologically impactful invasion.
+One, it is often characterized 427 by jump dispersal events typically related to horticultural and landscaping activities.
+Two, establishment (persistence) 428 and expansion of these satellite populations are aided by landscape management practices including irrigation and 429 possibly the urban heat island effect (UHI).
+Three, there may be a synergistic interaction between climate change 430 (global warming) and the UHI effect whereby the latter accelerates isothermal range expansion by allowing "sleeper" 431 populations to persist outside their normal isothermal limits in the cooler nonurban countryside where specific niche 432 requirements are met (Frank and Just 2020).